 Shared parental leave – who’s left holding the baby?31/03/2015

-Next month new rules will come into effect which are intended to offer greater flexibility to parents in terms of their options for caring for their new-born or adopted children.
+Next month new rules will come into effect about shared parental leave which are intended to offer greater flexibility to parents in terms of their options for caring for their new-born or adopted children.

 From 5 April 2015, some parents will have the ability to utilise the new ‘Shared Parental Leave’ regime which will allow parents to split up to 50 weeks’ off work having a baby or adopting.
 The first two weeks of compulsory maternity leave will remain the preserve of mothers but it will then be possible to effectively transfer some, or all, of the remaining period of leave to the father, meaning parents can soon decide to take some time off together and/or alternate periods of leave to look after their children.